 iii. a Participating Load;

-iv. a Participating Intermittent Resource; or
+iv. a Participating Intermittent Resource;

+v. an EIM Participating Resource; or

-v. a utility that requests that Unaccounted for Energy for its Service Area be calculated separately, in relation to its meters at points of connection of its Service Area with the systems of other utilities.
+vi. a utility that requests that Unaccounted for Energy for its Service Area be calculated separately, in relation to its meters at points of connection of its Service Area with the systems of other utilities.

 -CAISO Markets

-Any of the markets administered by the CAISO under the CAISO Tariff, including, without limitation, the DAM, HASP, RTM, transmission, and Congestion Revenue Rights.
+Any of the markets administered by the CAISO under the CAISO Tariff, including, without limitation, the DAM, HASP, RTM, EIM, transmission, and Congestion Revenue Rights.

 - Market Participant

-An entity, including a Scheduling Coordinator, who either: (1) participates in the CAISO Markets through the buying, selling, transmission, or distribution of Energy, capacity, or Ancillary Services into, out of, or through the CAISO Controlled Grid; (2) is a CRR Holder or Candidate CRR Holder, or (3) is a Convergence Bidding Entity
+An entity, including a Scheduling Coordinator, who either: (1) participates in the CAISO Markets through the buying, selling, transmission, or distribution of Energy, capacity, or Ancillary Services into, out of, or through the CAISO Controlled Grid; (2) is a CRR Holder or Candidate CRR Holder, (3) is a Convergence Bidding Entity; or (4) is an EIM Entity, EIM Entity Scheduling Coordinator, EIM Participating Resource, or EIM Participating Resource Scheduling Coordinator.

 - Real-Time Market (RTM)

-The spot market conducted by the CAISO using SCUC and SCED in the Real-Time, after the HASP is completed, which includes the RTUC, STUC and the RTD for the purpose of Unit Commitment, Ancillary Service procurement, Congestion Management and Energy procurement based on Supply Bids and CAISO Forecast of CAISO Demand, .
+The spot market conducted by the CAISO using SCUC and SCED in the Real-Time, after the HASP is completed, which includes the RTUC, STUC and the RTD for the purpose of Unit Commitment, Ancillary Service procurement, Congestion Management and Energy procurement based on Supply Bids and CAISO Forecast of CAISO Demand, which will be the EIM prospectively from the effective date of Section 29.

 -Scheduling Coordinator

-An entity certified by the CAISO for the purposes of undertaking the functions specified in Section 4.5.3.
+An entity certified by the CAISO for the purposes of undertaking the functions specified in Section 4.5.3, including any entity designated as a Scheduling Coordinator for an EIM Entity or EIM Participating Resource for the purposes of undertaking the functions specified in Section 29.4.

 Appendix B